 For a clear answer to the common question, ‘What is a keto diet?’ and to learn about the other important factors that define it, read on.

 Simply put, a ketogenic diet is a high-fat, low-carb diet that conditions the body into a metabolic state known as ketosis.
 During ketosis, fat is efficiently used as energy as it is converted to ketones in the liver.
 These ketones are then used to provide energy for the brain.
 Healthline Media outlines 4 main types of ketogenic diets, and they are as follows.

-Apart from these major types of keto diets, you may come across other combinations such as very low carb ketogenic diet, calorie-restricted keto diet, or MCT keto diet, which focuses on getting fats from medium chain triglycerides usually found in foods like coconut oil.
+Apart from these major types of keto diets, you may come across other combinations such as a very low carb ketogenic diet, calorie-restricted keto diet, or MCT keto diet, which focuses on getting fats from medium-chain triglycerides usually found in foods like coconut oil.

 Besides the fact that a ketogenic diet works well for weight loss, there are other potential health benefits associated with it.
 Keto diets may help:

-From the outside looking in, a keto diet may seem indulgent since it is centred on high-fat, high-protein foods, many of which are usually demonised for their unhealthy nature.
+From the outside looking in, this diet may seem indulgent since it is centered on high-fat, high-protein foods, many of which are usually demonised for their unhealthy nature.
 However, given how this diet works, these foods can work favourably if consumed in a controlled manner.
 Here are the foods you should consume when on a keto diet.

 Given that the keto diet is based on a low-carbohydrates principle, there are several foods you simply shouldn’t consume.
 These can affect the overall efficacy of the diet and can set you back by weeks if you’re not careful.
 To highlight the foods you should avoid, here is a list.